ChenOst/final-project/README.md

 # Final-Project

 Completed tasks:

+- [x] Create Vision statement and upload it to Github. [here](/main/docs/vision-statement.pdf)
-- [x] Connect to AWS.
+- [x] Connect other private repository to Lambda. [here](https://github.com/ChenOst/procedural-generation-backend)
-- [x] Create Lambda function.
+- [x] Put all Unity project in one folder.
-- [x] Create in Lambda - BSP rooms & BSP corridors algorithm.
+- [x] Create new folder for future Documents.
-- [x] Connect to Lambda with Unity.
-[Here](https://github.com/ChenOst/Final-Project/blob/main/Assets/Scripts/ConnectToLambda.cs)
+- [x] AWS-Unity guide (Optional - we need to talk about this)
-- [x] Get String matrix representing of BSP rooms & BSP corridors algorithm board.
-[Here](https://github.com/ChenOst/Final-Project/blob/main/Assets/Scripts/BSPRoomsBSPCorridors.cs)

 To do:

-- [ ] Create Vision statement and upload it to Github.
+- [ ] Find all the other algorithms and upload it to the other repository.
-- [ ] Connect other private Github to Lambda.
-- [ ] Put all Unity project in one folder.
-- [ ] Create new folder for future Documents.